Mission Fitness COVID -19 Policy

 Patrons and attendees of Mission Fitness will be required to enter through the front door and go up the stairwell directly to the left.
 They are to leave the same way.
 Access to the rest of the Capital News Centre (CNC) will be barricaded off.
 People who are showing symptoms similar to cold, flu or COVID-19 like symptoms, travelled outside of Canada in the last two weeks or have been in contact with anyone with COVID-19 will not be allowed into CNC.
 Daily COVID-19 screening questionnaires need to be filled out daily by all Mission Fitness patrons; individuals who are unable to answer the questionnaire appropriately will not be allowed access to the facility.

-Effective October 1, 2020, all employees, visitors, and customers are required to wear a mask or face covering upon entering and remaining within the Capital News Centre.
+Effective April 1st 2021, all employees, visitors, and customers are required to wear a mask or face covering upon entering and remaining within the Capital News Centre and Mission Fitness.
 The mask or face covering must cover the nose, mouth, and chin.
 Masks are to not to be removed in all common areas of the Capital News Centre.
-Masks are not required when actively engaging with exercise inside Mission Fitness however they are strongly encouraged in between exercise.
+Masks are require at all times even when exercising.
 Please read Capital News Centre’s complete COVID-19 policy here.

-Our policy directly reflects the mandate that was issued by the Provincial Government on November 24th.
-More Information can be found here: https://news.gov.bc.ca/releases/2020EMBC0061-001960
+Our policy directly reflects the mandate that was issued by the Provincial Government on March 31st.
+More Information can be found here.

 3. Social Distancing